gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Thanks for reading to the end of my first blog post!
 If you enjoyed it, please consider sharing it with a friend or saying hello via my <a href="/contact">contact page</a>.

+The full source code for this project is available on <a href="https://github.com/gregorybchris/contraction" target="_blank">GitHub</a>.

 ## Footnotes

 <div id="footnotes">